 What Are Good Fats?

 One trick to identifying good fats is that they’re usually liquid at room temperature (think olive oil or flaxseed oil).
 This list of the top healthy fats is a great place to start.

 Monounsaturated fats include avocados, olive oil and sunflower oil.
 These plant-based fats are a main component of the Mediterranean diet (here’s a tasty week-long meal plan) and have been linked with better heart health.

 Polyunsaturated fats include corn oil and safflower oil and are “essential fats.”
 That means that our bodies need them to function but cannot make them; so we need to consume polyunsaturated fats from our diets.
 These types of fats help with nerve health and muscle movement.
 To make sure you’re getting enough, add fatty fish, walnuts and canola oil to your diet.

 What Are Bad Fats?

 The fats to avoid at all costs are called trans fats.
 These fats are processed using hydrogenation; they turn healthy fats into solid form to make them last longer.
 Among the worst foods for your cholesterol levels, trans fats can be found in processed foods like margarine and are known to increase LDL (bad) cholesterol and decrease good (HDL) cholesterol.
 They cause inflammation in the body, which can lead to a host of chronic diseases over time.
 According to the Harvard Medical School, for every 2 percent of calories you eat from trans fats each day, your risk of heart disease goes up by 23 percent.
 To avoid these, read food labels carefully and look for terms like “trans fats” and “partially hydrogenated oils.”

-Some types of fat are better for you than others.
-Saturated fats, which have been linked to high cholesterol, are found mostly in red meat, dairy products and egg yolks.
+Lastly, saturated fats: these are not as bad as trans fats but still need to be limited in our diets.
+Saturated fats have been linked to high cholesterol levels and are found mostly in red meat, dairy products and egg yolks.
 It’s best to eat those foods sparingly.